 This goes against the natural tendency of so many artists who would prefer to be alone with their art supplies.
-But it’s absolutely necessary when you want to attain a high level of success.
+But networking is absolutely necessary when you want to have a successful art business.

 If you desire more sales and more recognition for your art, you must make it a priority to meet more people.

 You need to get out and mingle if you find yourself …

 - Sitting behind your computer all day and researching the latest magical way to promote your art online.

 - Living in the same place for years without knowing your neighbors.

 Navigating Relationships in the Art World